maxjewell99/HIIT_CW/README.md

 * Function review
     * I was implementing the grid within the 'displayWorkout()' function and was appending the variables into the grid.
 However I was using '.appen' to achieve this, and to my surprise...it didn't work.
 I gave the AI the function and asked if it knew the issue and what the best solution was.
 It gave back information that I was using the wrong method and I needed to use '.appendChild' instead as within the grid it is viewed as a child/parent relationship.

+    AI Response

-    'In JavaScript, the appendChild() method is used to add a node to the end of the list of children of a specified parent node.
-The append() method, on the other hand, is used to append nodes or DOMString objects to the end of the specified parent node.'
+    * "In JavaScript, the appendChild() method is used to add a node to the end of the list of children of a specified parent node.
+The append() method, on the other hand, is used to append nodes or DOMString objects to the end of the specified parent node."